jayvdb/metrics/source/plugins/community/README.md

     default: foo, bar
 ```

 > 💡 An array can be either `comma-separated` or `space-separated`, and will split user input by mentioned separator.
-Each value is trimmed and lowercased.
+Each value is trimmed and lower-cased.

 *Example: json type*
 ```yml